- Contact Us

 Purchased in 2006 with money from the South Carolina Conservation Bank, the Upper Chinquapin Greenway is 107-acres located on the headwaters of the Chinquapin Creek across from the Milliken Research Center.
 The Chinquapin Creek is a tributary stream of the Lawson’s Fork and was the source of the city of Spartanburg’s first municipal water system in the late 1890’s.

-Adjacent to the Spartanburg Regional Hospital System’s Hospice home, the Upper Chinquapin has 1.6 miles of walking trails.
-It is the home of a rare plant, the dwarf heartleaf, and has a diverse stand of ferns and hardwoods, including longleaf pines.
+Adjacent to the Spartanburg Regional Healthcare System’s Hospice home, the Upper Chinquapin Greenway is a complex of properties owned by SPACE, SRHS, and Milliken & Co., and includes 1.6 miles of natural surface walking trails.
+It is the home of a rare and federally endangered plant, the dwarf-flowered heartleaf, and boasts a diverse stand of ferns and hardwoods, including longleaf pines.

 Located at the old Glendale Mill on Lawson’s Fork Creek.

 Located on the headwaters of the Chinquapin Creek across from the Milliken Research Center.